VioCamill/ProjectsUnibe/DataScienceAssignments/README.md

 # Data Since Assignment
-The assignments were hended out in a group of two people.
+The tasks were part of the lecture Programming for Data Science and were completed with an other student.<br>
-My Contributions:
+My contributions:
 ### Assignment 1:
 - Exercice 1, 2, 3
 ### Assignment 2: